ImARailgun/dustloop_scrape/README.md

 4. create a discord bot to call API and display retrieved frame data

 5. add functionality for Xrd and Strive
+   -just change URL from 'GGACR' to 'GGXRD-R2' (it's that easy)

 (stretch goal: system data, gattlings)